Changes in Juvenile Court Offender Operations in Response to Novel Coronavirus (COVID-19)

 - The Court will have hand sanitizer and disinfecting cleaning supplies in all public areas, including courtrooms for the public’s use.

-- At this time, the Juvenile Offender calendar is fully operational, running two courtrooms each morning (3C/3D) and afternoon (1A/1B), except for Monday morning when the courtrooms are closed.
+- The Juvenile Offender calendar operates in two courtrooms (3C/3D), except for Monday morning and Friday morning when the courtrooms are closed.

-- Juvenile Offender calendars are assigned on a geographic basis, as was standard before the pandemic, as follows:
+- Juvenile Offender calendars are assigned on a geographic basis as follows:

-- Courtroom 3D (mornings) and 1A (afternoons): generally cover the north end of the County; and
+- Courtroom 3C generally covers the north end of the County

-- Courtroom 3C (mornings) and 1B (afternoons): generally cover the south end of the County.
+- Courtroom 3D generally covers the south end of the County

 - Please note that courtroom locations may change for various reasons.
 Please contact the assigned judge’s bailiff to determine the exact location of each calendar on a given day.